malheiros7j/jbm-health-insurance-cross-sell/README.md

 To make contact to the 80% customers interested in purchasing an auto insurance the sales team needs make 23.300 calls, which correspond to 30.56% of the validation dataset

-## 7.2 Revenue Bussines Perfomance
+## 7.2 Revenue Business Performance
 - So, if we take all the customers from the validation dataset there are in total 76.222 clients.
 Now we are going to calculate the revenue that would be generated from this dataset according to the requested business questions with the fixed price of an insurance as U$2000,00 per year and not putting in the matter the cost of each call to reach a client.

-For comparinson purpose we are taking a "random" model representation, which could be a simple ordenation of the list by age or some other specific attribute of the features.
+For comparison purposes we are taking a "random" model representation, which could be a simple ordination of the list by age or some other specific attribute of the features.

 **PS: All the assumptions of values are just fictional and do not translate a real word behavior.**